Sharath1036/multi-agent-document-qna/README.md

 # Multi Agent Document Q&A

-The code performs question and answering by performing vector search on documents inside MongoDB vector database embedded from knowledge bases such as Word Document, PDF URL or Wikipedia.
+The code performs question and answering by performing vector search on documents inside MongoDB vector database embedded from knowledge bases such as websites, PDF URL or Wikipedia.

 ## Pull the code
 ```